alexzhou907/vae_ebm/README.md

 ## Acknowledgement

-For any questions related to codes and experiment setting, please contact Alex Zhou (alexzhou907@gmail.com).
+For any questions related to codes and experiment setting, please contact Linqi (Alex) Zhou (alexzhou907@gmail.com).
 For questions related to model and algorithm in the paper, please contact Tian Han (hantian@ucla.edu).
 Thanks to [@Tian Han ](https://github.com/hthth0801?tab=repositories) and [@Erik Njikamp](https://github.com/enijkamp) for their colloboration and guidance.